 If the Institute is conducted as a traditional in-person program:

-Housing and Meal Arrangements: Housing will be in shared or single university dorms on campus with common bathrooms.
+Housing will be in shared or single university halls of residence on campus with common bathrooms.
 Male participants will be housed on one floor and female participants on a separate floor.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
 It is important that nominees are aware of these arrangements and that they are comfortable with such accommodations.
 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.

 Under no circumstances are participants allowed to arrive in the United States prior to the start date of the Institute or remain in the United States after its end date.
 Similarly, participants will not be permitted to leave the Institute to visit relatives or friends while in the United States.
 Participants are required to return to their home countries immediately following the end of the Institute(s).